Linaro/documentation/Reference-Platform/EECommon/UEFI-EDK2-Guide-EE.md

 ##### Clean flash

-To do a clean flash you will require access to the BMC.
+To do a clean flash you will require access to the board's BMC.

 1. Make sure the board's BMC port is connected, and with a known IP address.
 2. Login the BMC website, The username/passwd is root/Huawei12#$.
-Click "system", "Firmware upgrade", "Browse" to select the UEFI file in hpm formate.
+Go to "System", "Firmware Upgrade", and "Browse" to select the UEFI file in hpm format.
 (Please contact support@open-estuary.org to get the hpm file).
 3. Pull out the power cable to power off the board.
 Find the pin named "COM_SW" at J44.
 Then connect it with jump cap.
-4. Power on the board, connect to the board's serial port.
+4. Power on the board and connect to the board's serial port.
 When the screen display message "You are trying to access a restricted zone.
-Only Authorized Users allowed.", type "Enter" key, input username/passwd, the username/passwd is root/Huawei12#$.
+Only Authorized Users allowed.", type "Enter", input username/passwd (username/passwd is root/Huawei12#$).
 5. After you login the BMC interface which start with "iBMC:/->", use command "ifconfig" to see the modified BMC IP.
-When you get the board's BMC IP, please visit the BMC website by "https://<BMC IP ADDRESS>"
+When you get the board's BMC IP, please visit the BMC website by "https://BMC IP ADDRESS/".
-6. Click "Start update" (Do not power off during this period).
+6. Go to "Start Update" (Do not power off during this period).
-7. After updated UFEI file, reboot the board to enter UEFI menu.
+7. After updating the UEFI firmware, reboot the board to enter UEFI menu.

 ##### Upgrading firmware